ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_nn.md

 * `valid_results.json` with the validation loss evolution in physical units, i.e., we have corrected for normalization or standardization if they were applied.

+In this files the loss for each label is reported together with a total loss, named `loss`, which is the sum of the losses of the labels, and an accuracy metric which in the case of `MetricAccuracyMAE`, `MetricAccuracyMSE` and `MetricAccuracyRMSE` is the average of the losses of the individual labels.

 Finally, each subfolder in the `models` directory contains the saved best trained model in `.pth` format.
 This model will be used for the inferring on an unseen dataset as outlined below.